-In Step 7, it was determined that dry-season baseflow should be 22-23 cfs to meet temperature, water depths and velocity needs of salmonids under current conditions.
+In Step 7, it was determined that dry-season baseflow should be 22-23 cfs to meet temperature, water depth, and velocity needs of salmonids under current conditions.
 However, it is not possible to increase dry season baseflows over the natural reference range via diversion restrictions.
-A range of 7-12 cfs is established as the environmental flow recommendation for dry season baseflow magnitude.
-In addition, the stream restoration measures identified in Step 10 are recommended to improve habitat conditions for salmonids, which are intended to narrow the channel, deepen pools, and recover riparian vegetation to enhance the functionality of the lower baseflow magnitude.
+A range of 7-12 cfs is established as the environmental flow recommendation for dry-season baseflow magnitude.
+In addition, the stream restoration measures identified in Step 10 are recommended to improve habitat conditions for salmonids by narrowing the channel, deepening pools, and recovering riparian vegetation to enhance the functionality of the lower baseflow magnitude.

-Table A.10 summarizes the environmental flow recommendations for LOI 2.
-Ecological flow criteria would be used to establish flow recommendations for LOI 1 because there are no non-ecological management goals for this LOI.
-For most components and metrics at LOI 2, the environmental flow recommendations and the ecological flow criteria (defined in Step 7) are the same, but they differ for dry season baseflow magnitude based on the process outlined in Steps 8-10.
+Table A.11 summarizes the environmental flow recommendations for LOI 2.
+Ecological flow criteria are used to establish flow recommendations for LOI 1 because there are no non-ecological management goals for this LOI.
+For most components and metrics at LOI 2, the environmental flow recommendations and the ecological flow criteria (defined in Step 7) are the same, but they differ for dry-season baseflow magnitude based on the results from Steps 8-10.